smileleft/k8s_devops/README.md

 To Do: kubeconfig should be completed  <br>

 ## aks_health_check.sh
-health script for AWS EKS
+health check script for AWS EKS

 ## k8s_health_check.sh
-health script for Local Kubernetes Cluster
+health check script for Local Kubernetes Cluster